openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 Grow the ofRectangle to include the given line segment.

-warning:The z-components of the passed ofPoints are ignored.
+Warning: The z-components of the passed ofPoints are ignored.

 This will potentially change the width, height, x-position, and y-position of the ofRectangle.
 If the points are already within the rectangle, this rectangle will remain unchanged.

 Parameters:
 p0 The first point to include.